JRatschat/ACVM-Analytics-in-Customer-Value-Management/README.md

 # ACVM-Analytics-in-Customer-Value-Management
-These case studies were conducted in winter 2019/20 within the Master's module *Analytics in Customer Value Management".
+These case studies were conducted in winter 2019/20 within the Master's module *Analytics in Customer Value Management*.

 ## Case 1: Pilgrim Bank
 Backward stepwise regression, OLS regression with interaction terms